lauslim12/intract-hotel-system/README.md

 * Run all for production code.

 ## Production Code for React.js
-* `npm run watch:webpack` to tell Webpack to watch for any changes in the `main.js` file.
+* Watch the Webpack to check for any changes in the React's JavaScript main file.
-* `npm run build:webpack` to tell Webpack to minify and build the `main.js` file.
+* Compile, compress, and obfuscate the JavaScript code to prevent scrapers.
+* Run all for production code.

 ## Project Structure
 The project structure will follow the standard CodeIgniter's Model, View, Controller principles.
 However, there are some small changes, which are: